ms-iot/content/en-US/win10/SetupPCDB410c.md

 ## Install the DragonBoard update Tool

-1. Download the DragonBoard Update Tool from the following [website](https://developer.qualcomm.com/db410c-tools)
+1. Download the DragonBoard Update Tool by selecting the download link appropriate for your PC: [x86](https://developer.qualcomm.com/download/db410c/windows-10-iot-update-tool-dragonboard-410c-x86.zip) or [x64](https://developer.qualcomm.com/download/db410c/windows-10-iot-update-tool-dragonboard-410c-x64.zip)

 2. Right click on the downloaded zip file and select extract all.
 This will create a new folder with the same name as the downloaded zip file.